CONABIO/antares3/_sources/deployment/aws_cloud.rst.txt

 	aws efs create-mount-target --file-system-id $efs_id --subnet-id $subnets_kops2 --security-groups $sgroups_kops --region $region aws efs create-mount-target --file-system-id $efs_id --subnet-id $subnets_kops3 --security-groups $sgroups_kops --region $region

-	#You have to poll the status of mount targets until status LifeCycleState = “available”:
+	#You have to poll the status of mount targets until status LifeCycleState = “available” so you can use EFS from instances that were created:

 	#aws efs describe-mount-targets --file-system-id $efs_id --region $region